 2 cups whole rolled oats

-½ cup raw walnuts, chopped (or you can use pecans)
+½ cup raw pecans, chopped (or you can use walnuts)

 ¼ cup raw sunflower seeds